SmithWillSuffice/ohanga-pai/content/blog/73_M_again_but_aged_well.md

 and GST taxes are eliminated.
 Mosler estimates it would free up around 10% of GDP, maybe more.
 Governments seem to have no clue about this, and probably do not know the massive amount of wasted human lives spent on needless tax compliance.
-Eliminating GSt and payroll taxes would likely be inflation neutral in the mid-term, since although increasing effective demand, it frees up a huge amount of human labour hours to do better things.
+Eliminating GST and payroll taxes would likely be inflation neutral in the mid-term, since although increasing effective demand, it frees up a huge amount of human labour hours to do better things.
 What is demanded when GST and payroll taxes are dropped to 0% rate would be